Atn010/JSRL-App-IOS/README.md

 ### WARNING

-I collect crash report using Crashanalytics.
+I collect crash report using Crashlytics.
 Other than that, I don't collect anything else.

 #### Details

-started by Atn010 of <https://www.atn010.com>
+started by Atn010 of [Atn010.com](https://www.atn010.com)

 not affiliated with <https://github.com/fiskie/jsrl>
 also not affiliated with <https://jetsetradio.live> too